Missing link between the 2D Quantum Hall problem and 1D quasicrystals: The Fibonacci, Quantum Hall and Fibonacci-Hall models

 In the cut-and-project method, the Fibonacci chain is obtained by projecting a set of points of the square lattice.
 These are points that lie within a strip $S$ of slope of $1/\tau$, where $\tau=(\sqrt{5}+1)/2$ is the golden mean, and perpendicular cross-section $W$, as shown in Fig.\ref{fig:cutproj}a).
 The quasicrystal is had on projecting the selected points onto the $x'$ axis (the direction of the strip).
 The slope may instead be a rational given by $F_{k-2}/F_{k-1}$, where $F_k$ is a Fibonacci number.
 This generates a periodic approximant having a unit cell of $F_k$ sites, and the quasicrystal is obtained in the limit $k\rightarrow \infty$.
 The figure is drawn for a strip which passes infinitesimally below the origin $O$, but its position is arbitrary.
 If the strip is displaced parallel to itself, the zigzag blue line of selected points changes (``phason flips" occur).
 The origin of the unit cell is thereby changed, but the overall structure is not.
 Taking the vertical (resp. horizontal) hopping amplitudes to be $t_b$(resp. $t_a$) leads to a pure hopping model of the family $H^{1D}$, namely

 where $t_i$ is equal to $t_a$($t_b$) for horizontal (vertical) bonds and the unit cell consists of $F_k$ sites.
-In the following we will focus on this model, referred to as the ``off-diagonal" Fibonacci model, although one notes that the approach could be modified to obtain other forms of $H^{1D}$.
+In the following we will focus on this model, referred to as the ``off-diagonal" Fibonacci model, but the approach could be modified to obtain other forms of $H^{1D}$.
 Many important results have been obtained for the Fibonacci models using their invariance under scale transformations combined with renormalization group (reviewed in \cite{jagaRMP}).
-The spectrum of the model Eq.\ref{eq:hamFibo} has a distinctive hierarchical structure.
+The spectrum of the model Eq.\ref{eq:hamFibo} has a hierarchical structure.
 The energy levels of the $k$th approximant have subgroups of levels, which in turn are composed of subgroups and so on.
 Spectra of larger approximants can be related to those of smaller approximants.
 The resulting gap structure is also hierarchical.
 The gap labeling theorem, as adapted for the $k$th periodic approximant \cite{macegaplabels}) states that the integrated density of states within the $j$th gap, $I^{(k)}_j$, can be written as

 where $g_j$ is an integer ($\vert g_j \vert \leq F_k/2$) and where $[.]$ denotes the fractional part.
 Given any approximant all its gap labels can be readily computed using this formula.
+Fig. 1b) shows the IDOS for the $k=4$ (5 site) chain with $t_a=1,t_b=1.6$, showing its gaps and their labels $g_j$ ($j=1,..,4$) obtained using Eq.3.

 Now, by extending the cut-and-project procedure to an infinite set of parallel strips, the entire 2D lattice can be regarded as an infinite set of parallel chains.
-Fig.\ref{fig:cutproj}b) shows two unit cells of rhombic shape -- the smaller rhombus is a structural unit cell for the $F_3=3$ approximant, while the larger rhombus is that of a magnetic cell as discussed below.
+Fig.\ref{fig:cutproj}c) shows two unit cells of rhombic shape -- the smaller rhombus is a structural unit cell for the $k=3$ approximant, while the larger rhombus is that of a magnetic cell as discussed below.
 Blue bonds connect sites along the $same$ chain, and red bonds connect sites on neighboring chains.
-Fig.\ref{fig:cutproj}c) is an equivalent compact representation of an periodic approximant corresponding to a slope $p/q$, showing the windings of the rational strip around the unit torus, $q$ times and $p$ along the $x$ and $y$ directions respectively.